WGBH/AAPB2/app/views/exhibits/historic-preservation/notes.md

 <a name="14"></a><sup>14</sup> Tyler, Ligibel, and Tyler. *Historic Preservation*, 24.

-<a name="15"></a><sup>15</sup> Cynthia Duquette Smith and Teresa Bergman, “You Were on Indian Land: Alcatraz Island as a Recalcitrant Memory Space,” in *Places of Public Memory: The Rhetoric of Museums and Memorials*, ed.
+<a name="15"></a><sup>15</sup> Cynthia Duquette Smith and Teresa Bergman, "You Were on Indian Land: Alcatraz Island as a Recalcitrant Memory Space," in *Places of Public Memory: The Rhetoric of Museums and Memorials*, ed.
 Greg Dickinson, Carole Blair and Brian L. Ott (Tuscaloosa: Univeristy of Alabama Press, 2010), 163-4.

 <a name="16"></a><sup>16</sup> Malia Wollan, "Antigovernment Graffiti Restored, Courtesy of Government," *New York Times*, December 24, 2012, [http://www.nytimes.com/2012/12/25/us/alcatraz-american-indian-occupation-graffiti-preserved.html](http://www.nytimes.com/2012/12/25/us/alcatraz-american-indian-occupation-graffiti-preserved.html).